JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 - [ ] Refund process (manual button first, auto flow later)

 ---
- # TOMARROW add driver id field to payment request -> add it to the payment request form in teh front end to send ->destructure in the create paymetn intent service -> send it through wiuth the rest of the payment intrnet trhough teh controller -> webhook recievs it -> destructure it in the webhook -> add it to the createPaymentIntent params (rideID,DrvierId) -> destrucrture in the payment service to then be used to subscrivbe the drive r
+ # TOMARROW add driver id field to payment request -> add it to the payment request form in teh front end to send ->destructure in the create paymetn intent service -> send it through wiuth the rest of the payment intrnet trhough teh controller -> webhook recievs it -> destructure it in the webhook -> add it to the createPaymentIntent params (rideID,DrvierId) -> destrucrture in the payment service to then be used to subscrivbe the driver ✔DONE
+ #FrontEnd -add driverId field to the payment form from local storage ->
+ #Backend - Add driverId field to payment request -> Frontend sends payment request -> destructure in create payment intent -> add it into the payload to payment controller ->webhook revieves payload -> destructure under the rideId const before extracted from metadata -> add it into prams with updateRidePaymentAmount -> pull it from params and add the driver id to teh driver destiantion
+DONE✔

 ### Chunk 2: Geo-Location / Multi-University Edge Case (4 hrs)